 Parenting a child isn't easy.
 Explore the top 10 mistakes that new parents make.
 Discover newborn parenting tips for breastfeeding, learn to deal with crying babies, child's fevers, and more.Newborn Infant Hearing Screening

 Babies cry to tell you their needs.
 They usually cry for 2-3 hours a day.
 Sometimes, a bawling baby can be distressing to the anxious parents.
-Babies may wail for no obvious reason.What Can a Baby Do at 3 Months?
+Babies may wail for no obvious reason.What Should I Do if My Baby Doesn't Want to Eat?

 A baby not wanting to eat is typical behavior.
-If your baby doesn't want to eat, try different feeding positions, wear clothing that allows for easy access to the breasts, maintain your milk supply and offer the breast often.
+If your baby doesn't want to eat, try different feeding positions, wear clothing that allows for easy access to the breasts, maintain your milk supply, and offer the breast often.